 Warmer weather is on its way, and as spring beckons the plants and flowers to bloom on Long Island, it also beckons all of those pesky bugs, rodents, and other pests to come out and wreak havoc on your home and garden.
 To help homeowners prepare for spring, the experts at A&C Pest Management, your Long Island pest control company, have compiled a list of common pests and some of the best ways to keep your garden shed pest-free this season.

 - Store trash, birdseed, or pet food in rodent-proof containers.

 - Store firewood away from your shed, and keep vegetation and low-hanging tree branches away.
-Rodents like to hide in the shrubbery.
+Rodents like to hide in shrubbery.

 - Inspect your shed for any open cracks and crevices, keeping in mind mice can get through openings as small as a quarter of an inch.
 Fill them with wire mesh and sheet metal or concrete to prevent rodents from entering.

 - Consider insulating, especially if the shed is wood.
 Fiberglass is good, but be sure it’s covered with craft paper, plywood or drywall because mice, rats, squirrels, and other rodents make nests out of loose fiberglass.

-Our rodent control services in Long Island is designed to remove rodents and prevent them from returning with comprehensive exclusion work.
+Our rodent control services in Long Island are designed to remove rodents and prevent them from returning with comprehensive exclusion work.
 Contact our professional exterminators to learn more.